To A Young Bride To Be

 Proverbs 12:4 states that the excellent wife is the crown of her husband.
 Your husband may enjoy you as his arm candy when you enter the room together for some years to come, but it is when you leave the room that people will be reminded of his crown: his excellent wife who works hard at the relationship and is not slothful in her home.

 Proverbs 6 reminds us, as wives, to be industrious in our own homes.
 Many of us, like you, work hard outside our homes as well.
 We must remember the Titus advice to be proud to be called homemakers.
 We are making a castle in which our king can live and enjoy the company of others.
 None of us see you as the silly woman in a favorite Jane Austin novel, tempted to fret over so many little details of her home that she runs her husband off to his study to escape her!
-Our role as homemaker is not the role of housekeeper.
+Our role as homemakers is not the role of housekeepers.
 Clean beds, warm meals, and comfortable surroundings enhance the home, but your sweet disposition will keep Mr. Perfect longer at the table than even the best dessert…though nothing says love quite like a chocolate cupcake.
 Remember that your sweet words spoken at that table will fill his heart long after the cupcake no longer fills his tummy.
 Be sure to supply BOTH in liberality!

 Ephesians 5:22 tells us to submit to our husbands as unto the Lord.
 Submission has a demeaning context in today’s society.
 However, never has it been more necessary to affirm and build up our Christian husbands as today.
 Our society attempts to feminize our world, therefore, it is wise for us to esteem them, to embrace them, to honor them, and to respect them.
 Our submission to their wishes shows them that we do believe that God placed them in a position of honor in our home.
 When I submit to Ted in matters where I disagree with his decisions, I say to him and to the watching world, “God tells this guy what to do.
 I trust God so I follow Ted.”